 With the right knowledge and tools, you can successfully freeze dry food without a machine.
 However, there are some tips to consider before starting your own DIY freeze drying project – which we’ll discuss in the next section.

-Key Takeaway: Freezing food without a machine can be done by placing it on a tray and freezing for 2 to 3 weeks.
+Key Takeaway: Freezing food without a machine can be done by placing it on a tray and freezing for 2 to 3 weeks, or by using dry ice in a large plastic container or large styrofoam cooler with a few alternating layers of food and dry ice.
 Specialty products such as those made by Harvest Right offer greater control over temperature settings and energy consumption.

 When it comes to freeze drying food, there are a few tips that can help ensure successful results.
 First and foremost, it is important to properly cut and wash the food items before beginning the process.
+Always wash fruit and wash cheeses thoroughly to remove any dirt or contaminants.
+For fruits like apples and peaches, use lemon juice to prevent browning before freeze drying.
 Additionally, labeling each item with its name and date of freezing will make it easier to track when the food was processed.

 It is also important to select foods that are suitable for freeze drying.
 Fruits such as apples, strawberries, peaches, and bananas work well because they have low water content which helps speed up the process.
 Vegetables like carrots, potatoes, broccoli, cauliflower and spinach also work well but should be blanched first in order to preserve their color during processing.

-Finally, once everything has been frozen solid, you can begin packing your items into sealed containers for storage or use them immediately if desired.
+Finally, once everything has been frozen solid, you can begin packing your items into sealed containers or food bags for storage to keep the food dry and fresh, or use them immediately if desired.
+The final product is often freeze dried chunks, which can be stored or rehydrated as needed.
 However, it is important to note that not all products may retain their original texture after being frozen.
 It is recommended that you check on your stored goods every few months in case any condensation has occurred inside the container; if so, simply re-seal it tightly again before continuing with normal usage/storage procedures.

 Key Takeaway: Freeze drying food can be done without a machine by properly washing and cutting items, selecting foods with low water content, and an appliance capable of -30 degrees and -50 degrees in temperature.